When the Levee Breaks: Other releases

 A second version of the song was released in 2014 on the second disc of the remastered two-disc deluxe edition of Led Zeppelin IV.
 This version, known as "When The Levee Breaks (Alternate UK Mix in Progress)", was recorded on May 19, 1971, at the Rolling Stones Mobile Studio at Headley Grange.
 This mix runs 7:09, while the original runs 7:08.

 Other versions and sampling

 Robert Plant performed the song with Alison Krauss on their 2022 tour.
 One concert reviewer described Plant's vocal as "astonishing, channeling every flood he had seen in his 74 years into the emotional resonance of his voice".

-Bonham's drum beat is one of the most widely sampled in popular music.
+Bonham's drum beat is one of the most widely sampled in popular music, notably in Beyoncé's "Don't Hurt Yourself".
 According to Esquire magazine's Miles Raymer:

-The two-bar break that opens "When the Levee Breaks" is one of the most monumental pieces of rock drumming ever recorded, and one of the most widely sampled pieces of music ever, having appeared in songs by everyone from Eminem and Dr. Dre to New Age artist Mike Oldfield and Sophie B. Hawkins.
+The two-bar break that opens "When the Levee Breaks" is one of the most monumental pieces of rock drumming ever recorded, and one of the most widely sampled pieces of music ever, having appeared in songs by everyone from Eminem and Dr. Dre to Mike Oldfield and Sophie B. Hawkins.

+Honor

+The original version as recorded by Kansas Joe McCoy and Memphis Minnie in 1929 was inducted into the Blues Hall of Fame in 2026, in the 'Singles/album tracks' category.